 Add Raytheon to My Watchlist, which will aggregate our Foolish analysis on it and all your other stocks.

-At the time thisarticle was published Fool contributor Dan Caplinger doesn't own shares of the companies mentioned in this article.
-The Motley Fool owns shares of Raytheon, Ford, and General Dynamics.
-Motley Fool newsletter services have recommended buying shares of and creating a synthetic long position in Ford.
+Fool contributor Dan Caplinger has no position in any stocks mentioned.
+The Motley Fool owns shares of Lockheed Martin, Northrop Grumman, and Raytheon.
+Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
-The Fool has a disclosure policy.
+The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2013 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.